rerobots/hardshare/doc/pages/install.md

 docker pull rerobots/hs-generic:armv7l-latest
 ```

-which pulls the image from `Docker Hub <https://hub.docker.com/r/rerobots/hs-generic>`_.
+which pulls the image from [Docker Hub](https://hub.docker.com/r/rerobots/hs-generic).
 To declare this image in the local hardshare configuration

 ```bash